 The cost of this meal was approximately: $1.31

-A snack for the road:
+A snack f

 I had to do some running around today, and I wasn't sure what time I would get back.
 Before I left, I had a 6 oz. cup of fat free cherry yogurt and added 1/4 cup of granola cereal to it.
 I finally used up the last of that "mystery" box I had sitting around.
 Now that I have found a good use for granola cereal, I will have to pick up some more next time I'm at the store.
 I don't think I liked it much with milk (hence the fact that it was collecting dust on my shelf), but it's pretty good with yogurt!